We explain who Joan of Arc was and what her military life was like. What’s more. what are her general characteristics and her tragic death?

 Ignoring Juana’s voices, the King now changed his strategy.
 He sought peace with the Burgundians to face jointly with the English.
 This strategy greatly weakened the French army.
 The truce was broken in 1430 and Juana resumed command of the troops.
-His last victory was in April of that year.
+Her last victory was in April of that year.

 Finally, at Compiègne on May 23, French troops were besieged by both an English and a Burgundian army.
 There Juana was captured.